narenderpanwar/certified-kubernetes-administrator-course-notes/docs/07-Security/17-RBAC.md

   ```
   $ kubectl create -f devuser-developer-binding.yaml
   ```
 - Also note that the roles and role bindings fall under the scope of namespace.
+So here the dev user gets access to pod and config maps within the default namespace.
+If you want to limit the dev user's access within a different name space then specify the namespace within the metadata of the definition file while creating them.

   ![rbac1](../../images/rbac1.PNG)